Liumouliu/OriCNN/README.md

 Our ACT dataset has three subsets:

-1. ACT-small. small-scale for training and validation.
+1. [ACT-small](https://pages.github.com/).
+Small-scale dataset for training and validation.